courselabs/docker/labs/containers/README.md

 </details><br/>

-> The container image doesn't get pulled this time, but the output is a different random string.
+> The container image doesn't get pulled this time, but this is a new container.
+The output is a different host name.

 Those containers ran a single command - printing the name of the machine, which is set by Docker.
 When the process completed, the container exited.